cloudscale-ch/terraform-provider-cloudscale/docs/resources/server_group.md

 * `name` - (Required) Name of the new server group.
 * `type` - (Required) The type of the server group can currently only be `"anti-affinity"`.
 * `zone_slug` - (Optional) The slug of the zone in which the new server group will be created.
 Options include `lpg1` and `rma1`.

+The following arguments are supported when updating server groups:

+* `name` -  The new name of the server group.

 ## Attributes Reference